Rental investment in Nice : High yield real estate

 Nice, a renowned tourist destination

-In addition to its great involvement in education, Nice is also recognised for its development policy geared towards tourism.
-Cultural life is optimised thanks to a rich programme of events throughout the year, combined with the diversity of its tourist sites.
-It also has the 2nd largest hotel capacity and the 3rd largest airport in the country.
-"Nice, the city of the holiday resort" has moreover been listed as a UNESCO World Heritage Site on 27 July 2021.
-The capital of the Alpes-Maritimes welcomes more than 5 million visitors every year.
+In addition to its strong involvement in education, Nice is also recognized for its development policy focused on tourism.
+Cultural life is optimized thanks to a rich program of events throughout the year, combined with the diversity of its tourist sites.
+It also has the 2nd hotel capacity and the 3rd airport in the country.
+"Nice, the resort city" was also listed as a UNESCO World Heritage Site on July 27, 2021.
+The capital of the Alpes-Maritimes welcomes more than 5 million visitors each year.
 This flow of tourists is conducive to a highly profitable rental property investment in the private sector.

-In the Nice real estate sector, certain types of housing are particularly popular with prospective tenants, especially small flats.
-Investing in a studio or 2-room flat is therefore interesting.
-This allows you to benefit froma gross rental income of up to 7%
+In the Nice real estate sector, certain types of housing are particularly popular with potential tenants, particularly small apartments.
+Investing in a studio or a 2-room apartment is therefore interesting.
+This allows you to benefit from a gross rental income of up to 7%.

 However, as shared accommodation is becoming increasingly popular among young people, other types of property are still advantageous.
 You can consider buying a three-room flat in Nice.
 The flat in question could be rented to students during the university year and put up for seasonal rental during the summer.
 However, the property (studio or flat) must be close to amenities and shops.
 The proximity of a school (nursery, secondary or high school) can also be an advantage.